 I began by consolidating all of the Stafford Loans in the summer of 2005, when the interest rates dropped.
 By doing so, I was able to have one loan of $17,125 with a fixed interest rate of 2.625%.
 I was fortunate enough to have my federal loans subsidized by the government while in college and during the six month grace period you get after graduating, so my interest payments were kept up and did not have the chance to compound while I was still studying and learning what an interest rate was.

 I made four different payments at once when I started my first job that totaled approximately $447 per month.
 Since I was living very cheaply and with no car payment (I had paid for my used car in cash), these payments were not a problem.
 Each year I was sent an interest statement from each of these lenders that I could deduct from my income tax returns.
 After two years, and seeing the $1,000+ I had paid in interest, I decided to pay off the higher interest loans.
 I took money out of my savings and paid off the rest of the private student loan at 9% interest, and the Perkins loan.
-Next, I paid off my grandfather.
+Next, I focused on paying down the loan from my grandfather.
 With all of these other payments gone, I began to concentrate more on my consolidated Stafford loans.
 Instead of paying the minimum $117 per month, I doubled the payments to $250 per month, which was still a savings for me from the original $447 per month I was paying before.
 After 36 months, or three years, of consecutive payments, my interest rate dropped by an entire percent!

 Different Strategies to Attack Debt

-I call my payoff strategy a hybrid because not only did I start with the smallest debts first, but it turned out that my smallest debts (the $6,000 private loan, and the $4200 Perkins loan) had the highest interest rates.
+I call my payoff strategy a hybrid because not only did I start with the smallest debts first, but it turned out that my smallest debts (a $6,000 private loan, and a $4200 Perkins loan) had the highest interest rates.
 When using this strategy, you continue to pay the minimum amount due on all of your debts, but then line up your debts from the highest interest rate to the lowest, and attack from the top down.
 This potentially will save you money in interest over the amount of time that it takes you to pay off your debts.

 PAYGO—For You and the Government